overwolf/overwolf-plugins/simple-io-plugin/README.md

 ```

 - createDirectory - create a new directory in the Local App Data path, and return wether it exists
-NOTE: the function returns wether the directory *exists* or not.
+NOTE: this function returns whether the directory *exists* or not.
-if you want to check wether the function was *created*, you should
+if you want to check whether the directory was *created*, you should
 use isDirectory before the creation operation.

 ```
+var directory = "MYDOCUMENTS"
+var mydirectoryname = "myapp"
 plugin.get().createDirectory(
-  "myapp",
+  directory, mydirectoryname,
-  function(status) {
+  function(status, message) {

     if(status === true) {
     } else {